cicsdev/cics-java-liberty-springboot-jms/README.md

 # cics-java-liberty-springboot-jms

-This sample project demonstrates a Spring Boot JMS application integrated with IBM CICS that can be deployed to a CICS Liberty JVM server.
-In this application, IBM MQ as the message broker which helps to send and receive messages between Spring Boot and CICS, and writes the messages into a CICS recoverable Temporary storage queue(TSQ).
-The jmsListener receives messages and writing CICS TSQ are under one transaction management.
-Both commit or both roll back if fails.
+This sample project demonstrates how to use the Spring Boot JMS template to integrate with CICS and use IBM MQ as the message broker.
+The sample is intended for deployment to a CICS Liberty JVM server.

+Invoking the REST end-point of the application will write a message with the data you provide to MQ.
+A jmsListener receives the message from MQ and writes it to a CICS Temporary storage queue(TSQ).
+Reading from the queue and writing to the CICS TSQ are performed within the same transaction using JTA and the Spring Boot @Transactional annotation to ensure everything commits or rolls back as one.

 ## Prerequisites